Ukdav/Implementing-A-Wordpress-Web-Solution/README.md

 ![mkfs](https://github.com/Ukdav/Implementing-A-Wordpress-Web-Solution/assets/139593350/2fb015ae-3a89-49e5-a5ee-60b2e615d6be)

-* Use *rsync* utility to backup all the files in the log directory /var/log/ into /home/recovery/logs (This is required before mounting the file system)
+* Use the *rsync* utility to backup all the files in the log directory /var/log/ into /home/recovery/logs (This is required before mounting the file system)

 * Using the following code: *sudo rsync -av /var/log/. /home/recovery/logs/*